-The City of Kalamunda’s Engineering Services are responsible for the following infrastructure:
+The City of Kalamunda’s Engineering Services are responsible for the following infrastructure and administration:

 The City maintains an extensive drainage network designed to prevent flooding of roads and property.
 As part of this maintenance, sweeping of roads and cleaning of gullies is undertaken, on a scheduled basis, to reduce build up of leaf litter and other

 Although a considerable level of effort is undertaken, leaves and debris washed from private property can still block the drainage network.
 Residents can assist in preventing flooding by clearing any leaves or other debris on their property which could cause drainage grates on the road getting blocked.

 Kerbing is installed as a part of the City’s drainage network.
 Road kerbs both direct water into the drainage system and provide a channel for controlling larger storm events.
 Due to the importance of road kerbing, in preventing property flooding, a standard kerb is used throughout the City.